susielu/d3-annotation/docs/content/api.md

 annotation.**accessors({ x: function, y: function })**

-Functions that would map the .data attribute of your annotation to x and y positions.
+Functions that would map the .data attribute of your annotation to x and y positions:

-Example:
 ```js
 //Sample .data for an annotation
 //{date: "2-Jan-08", close: 194.84}